liaoyanqing666/Time_Floating_Window/README.md

   - Choose your preferred font and font size.
 - **Resizable Window**: Dynamically adjust the clock's width and height.
 - **Lock and Unlock**: Move the clock freely when unlocked, or lock it in place.
+- **Set Delay**: Manually set the time increment or automatically sync with the network.
 - **Language Support**: Automatically detects system language and allows manual language switching.
 Now supports English and Chinese, and you are welcome to add more languages.
 - **Settings Persistence**: Automatically saves all settings (colors, position, size) to `TimeWindowSettings.json` and restores them on restart.
 - **Context Menu**: Right-click to access settings, lock/unlock, and quit options.
+- **First Launch**: Determine whether it is the first launch by reading whether there is a json file.
+When it is the first launch, it will ask if you need to add related shortcuts.
+- **Auto-Start**: Choose whether to start automatically when the computer starts.

 ### Usage